Injury Management Services

 The alternative duties register provides information on tasks that are available at the workplace which may not be part of the workers usual job description, though are meaningful and productive.
 The register will assist in reducing lost-time injuries and can be used across the organisation if roles and jobs are similar.

-Sonic HealthPlus offers comprehensive injury management services encompassing prevention, initial treatment, and return to work coordination.
-Sonic HealthPlus is a one-stop-shop for your organisation’s injury management requirements.
+We offer comprehensive injury management services encompassing prevention, initial treatment, and return to work coordination.

 During business hours

-- Injured worker attends closest Sonic HealthPlus injury management clinic.
+- The injured employee attends the closest Sonic HealthPlus injury management clinic

-- An injury management coordinator, supervisor or nominated representative is able to attend the clinic with the injured worker.
+- An injury management coordinator, supervisor or nominated representative is able to attend the clinic with the injured employee

-- Occupational health doctor treats and consults with the injured worker.
+- Our occupational health doctor treats and consults with the injured employee

-- WorkCover certificates issued in accordance with state and territory legislation.
+- WorkCover certificates are issued in accordance with state and territory legislation

-- Doctor available to discuss alternative duties with the injured worker and employer.
+- The doctor is available to discuss alternative duties with the injured employee and employer